Updated on Friday, May 31, 2013

-The study focused on the effects of subtitles in accented language processing, with video clips with regionally accented English that can be difficult for language learners to understand.
+The study focused on the effects of subtitles in accented language processing, using video clips with regionally accented English that can be difficult for language learners to understand.

 Excerpts were shown from the film “Trainspotting,” which takes place in Scotland, and the Australian sitcom “Kath & Kim.”
 Viewers were asked to repeat certain words from the excerpts after viewing the clips.

 Both groups showed improvement in their understanding of the accented English, no matter which subtitles they watched.
-But when researchers asked participants to repeat words from new clips, only those who had watched the subtitles in their secondary language showed an improved performance.
+But when researchers asked participants to repeat words from new clips, only those who had watched the subtitles in English showed an improved performance.

-Hearing the accented words at the same time as you see them helps incorporate what you hear into your phonetic understanding of the language, so you can understand future words as they come up — and get more accustomed to the sounds of your new language.
+Simultaneously hearing and reading foreign words helps incorporate what you hear into your phonetic understanding of the language, so you can understand future words as they come up — and familiarize yourself with the sounds of your new language.